omotade/Project-SQL/starting_with_questions.md

 	SELECT * from revenue_transact --- to give the countyr, city and cleaned total transaction revenue

---Then I used the temporary table created to find what country and city has the highest level of transaction SELECT
+--Then I used the view created to find what country and city has the highest level of transaction SELECT
 SUM(clean_transact) AS revenue, country
 FROM revenue_transact